Diogosadias/SEM2_PI/docs/SprintB/US7/US7.md

 * AC1: Each user must have a single role defined in the system.
 * AC2: All atributtes can not be empty.
-* AC3: Phone number must be unique.
+* AC3: Phone number must be unique and 11 digits.

 ### 1.4.
 Found out Dependencies